michaeluno/amazon-auto-links/readme.txt

 - @todo add a clone action link to buttons.

 == Changelog ==

+= 4.0.5 - 04/09/2020 =
+- Fixed a bug that caused a PHP error saying class not found in the post editing screen.

 = 4.0.4 - 03/08/2020 =
 - Tweaked the default `Image Format` option layout value.